aschrecengost/EukCHARMer/README.md

 <img width="5479" height="4471" alt="multilevel_placement" src="https://github.com/user-attachments/assets/ba80cbe2-8c3c-4a22-b482-ddc814d9388d" />

 **Figure 2** 3-tier multilevel placement scheme, adapted from (5).
-1: Unassigned sequences (A) are placed onto the Eukaryote tree, and sequences from your Taxon of choice (purple) are extracted.
+Processed ASVs from all studies are pre-filtered based on QIIME2 taxonomic assignment.
+1: Unassigned sequences (A) are placed onto the Eukaryote tree, and sequences from your TOI (purple) are extracted.
 2: Sequences which are assigned to you Taxon of choice, either via placement onto the euk tree (A) or taxonomic assignment with QIIME2 (B, C) are placed onto the Taxon tree.
-Branches that are associated with a clade tree are colored accordingly (orange and green).
+Branches that are associated with a clade tree are colored accordingly (blue, orange, and green).
 3: Clade trees.
 The backbone tree and clade trees overlap each other such that each clade tree is represented by branches in the backbone tree.
-Three sequences A, B, and C are placed
+Three sequences A, B, and C which were assigned to your clades of interest on the Taxon tree are placed onto their respective clade tree.

+The multi-level placement approach utilized in this Snakemake pipeline reduces overall computational time, increases the accuracy of taxonomic assignments, allows the user to gain more fine-scale phylogenetic information about their recovered sequences, and, because we also include sequences which were unassigned

+Each placement step requires users to provide 4 files:
+- reference alignment files in both `.fasta` and `.phylip` format (in the config file, specified by `MSA_FASTA_`, `MSA_PHYLIP_`),
+- the reference `.tree` file (`_TREE`), and
+- reference taxonomic information in a `.txt` file (`CLADES_`)

+You can generate your own reference trees or use published trees if they are available.
+For example, we used published trees and alignments from (6), (7), and (9).
+For the remaining clade trees, we generated our own.
+For this, we co

 ## References: